itsANHonor/Cineshelf/DOCKER_COMPLETE.md

 ## Summary

-Display Case has been **fully containerized** with production-ready Docker configuration.
+Cineshelf has been **fully containerized** with production-ready Docker configuration.
 The application can now be deployed with a single command and includes comprehensive documentation, helper scripts, and best practices.

 ## ✅ What Was Completed